Inducted in 2000

-From 1974 to 1977, the left-handed DiPino pitched for the Junior Chiefs in Syracuse and spent a year at St. Leo College in Florida.
-In 1977, he signed as a free agent with the Milwaukee Brewers.
-DiPino spent the next few seasons in the minors with stops in Newark, Burlington, Stockton, Holyoke (where he pitched and won a no-hitter), Vancouver, and finally Milwaukee.
+From 1974 to 1977, Frank tossed for the Junior Chiefs here in Syracuse and spent a year at St. Leo College in Florida.
+In 1977, he signed as a free agent with the Milwaukee Brewers, and for the next half dozen seasons wore uniforms emblazoned with the names of Newark, Burlington, Stockton, Holyoke (where he pitched and won a no-hitter), Vancouver, and finally Milwaukee.

-In 1982, DiPino was traded to Houston and became a highly-regarded middle relief pitcher.
-DiPino led the Astros in saves (20) in 1983 and again in 1984 with 14.
-He also played for the Cubs in 1986 and the Cardinals in 1989.
-In his first year as a Cardinal, he strung together nine consecutive wins and sported a 2.45 ERA.
-He stayed with St. Louis until 1993 then signed with the Kansas City Royals.
+In 1982, Frank was traded to Houston and became a highly respected middle relief pitcher.
+DiPino led the Astros in saves in 1983 (20) and 1984 (14).
+He joined the Cubs in 1986 and the Cardinals in 1989.
+That first year as a Cardinal, he strung together nine consecutive wins and sported a 2.45 era.
+He stayed with the redbirds until 1993 when he signed with the Kansas City Royals.

-2002: Inducted into the Syracuse Chiefs Baseball Wall of Fame
+2002 - Frank is inducted into the Syracuse Baseball Wall of Fame